Mini Small Outline Package: Application

 Many integrated circuits are available in the MSOP form factor.
-They are suited for space-limited applications requiring 1 mm or less mounted height and are commonly used in Disk drives, video/audio and consumer electronics.
+They are suited for space-limited applications requiring 1 mm or less mounted height and are commonly used in disk drives, video/audio and consumer electronics.

 Physical properties

-The size of the Mini Small Outline Package is only 3mm x 3mm for the 8 & 10 pins version and 3mm x 4mm for the 12 & 16 pins version.
+The size of the Mini Small Outline Package is only 3mm × 3mm for the 8 and 10 pin versions and 3mm × 4mm for the 12 and 16 pin version.
 The small package offers a small footprint, short wires for improved electrical connections, and good moisture reliability.

 Some versions have an exposed pad on the bottom side.
 The exposed pad will be soldered on the PCB to transfer heat from the package to the PCB.